canonical/lxd/doc/storage.md

  - While this backend is fully functional, it's also much slower than all the others due to it having to unpack images or do instant copies of containers, snapshots and images.
+ - Quotas are supported with the directory backend when running on either ext4 or XFS with project quotas enabled at the filesystem level.

 #### The following commands can be used to create directory storage pools